shen-ee/Rush-Diving/index.md

 * How to adjust Orbs Speed and make it more playable
 * Add magician in the circle or not
-* weapon system usage
+* Cloud transparency
+* Design Poster/Website/Trailer draft before finalizing

 What we are planning to do next:

 * Game testing
 * List all bugs and then fix & test
+* Add more objects to attack user

 ### Dev Week 9 (11.27-12.3)
 What have we achieved:

 * Finalized game content and orbs speed
-* Add magician in the circle (final target)
+* Add multiple magic towers that attacks user
 * Add cloud on the way, make the game more chanllenging.
+* Reach the magic circle to success

 What are the challenges we are facing:

 * Not enough time to make changes
-* Too much feedback, make decisions on which we shouold achieve
+* Make decisions on which we shouold achieve & Final fix/test after Tech Check
+* Gesture adjusting the target direction (Increase sensitivity)

 What we are planning to do next: